Configure-Time Actions

 • NONE

-• GEN - Input stage
+• GEN - Input stage.
+Generally, you would do something like:

 LIBRA_VALGRIND_COMPAT